SuperFola/blog/content/posts/qmk_macos_sonoma.md

 vial-qmk is a fork of qmk adding support for updating your keymap interactively through a gui, allowing you to save and load keymaps quickly, which I love because it works through your browser too, so I can update my keymap at work, even on a laptop with no admin rights where I can't install anything.

+As far as I know, it is a Python GUI and a collection of scripts to make your firmware and bundle it with your keymap serialized in JSON.

 ### Fixing Python

-So I went on and tried to fix my Python installation.
-No easy way to do this except with an additional command, `pyenv`.
+So I went ahead and tried to fix my Python installation, so that I could run the commands to build my firmware with vial.

+No easy way to do this except with an additional command (or risking breaking your system by downgrading the system python), `pyenv`.
 I installed it with `brew install pyenv`, and set it up in my `~/.zshrc`:

 ```shell
 if command -v pyenv >/dev/null; then